fciaf420/solana-token-listener/README.md

 - Automatically batches requests for multiple tokens
 - Adapts check frequency based on number of tracked tokens
 - Minimum 60-second interval between checks per token
+- Automatic retries with 2-second delays
+- Fallback to GeckoTerminal API when Jupiter fails

+## Price Data Sources
+1. Primary: Jupiter API
+   - 3 retry attempts with 2-second delays
+   - Rate limited to 600 calls/minute
+   - Used for initial price checks

+2. Backup: GeckoTerminal API
+   - Used when Jupiter API fails
+   - Public endpoints (no API key needed)
+   - Provides both FDV and Market Cap values
+   - More resilient for some tokens

 ## Files
 - `main.py`: Main bot logic and Telegram interface